nasa/cumulus-orca/tasks/request_files/README.md

                         'recover_files' (list(dict)): A list of dicts with the following keys:
                             'key' (str): Name of the file within the granule.
                             'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
+If None, refer to how copy_to_glacier handles default.
-                            'success' (boolean): True, indicating the restore request was submitted successfully, otherwise False.
+                            'success' (boolean): True, indicating the restore request was submitted successfully.
+                                If any value would be false, RestoreRequestError is raised instead.
                             'err_msg' (string): when success is False, this will contain the error message from the restore error.
                         'keys': Same as recover_files, but without 'success' and 'err_msg'.